raospiratory/Project-1---Automated-ELK-Stack-Deployment/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to
 > What does Filebeat watch for?
-- Filebeat: collects data about the file system.
+- Filebeat: collects data and logs about the file system.

 > What does Metricbeat record?
 - Metricbeat: collects machine metrics and statisics, such as uptime.